The Old School, Luckings Estate,

 Veronica is a qualified Veterinary Surgeon who worked with Philippa at the London Vet Clinic before Philippa set up Active Pet.
 Veronica’s undergraduate degree is from McGill University In Montreal and her Masters degree is in Molecular Biology from the University of Cambridge.
 Veronica undertook her veterinary degree at the University of Pennsylvania.

 After graduating Veronica worked at the California Animal Hospital in the United States.
 In 2005 she started work at the London Vet Clinic and worked with Philippa during her time there.
-Veronica will be working at Active Pet on Tuesday and Thursday mornings looking after our patients who are having hydrotherapy and laser treatments.
-She will continue to keep her hand in the general practice side of Veterinary Medicine doing a few days a month at the London Vet Clinic.
+Veronica has now moved to Germany and will be helping out with the running of the clinic and writing reports remotely now.

 Veronica’s husband, Vincent, is a pilot and she has two daughters, Sophia and Saskia.
 Their home is shared with two cats, JimJam and Max.

 Katharine was originally a client of the clinic and joined us in July 2017.
 Katharine lives in Stoke Poges with her partner and Jaunty the Pomeranian.
 Jaunty had a cruciate rupture in early 2017 and rehabilitation really helped him get back to running around on his walks.
 Katharine is responsible for the day to day running of the clinic and is the first point of call at the end of the telephone or email.